Fact Sheet: ASPCA Rescue at Lawrence County Animal Shelter

 - Upon entering the Lawrence County Animal Shelter, ASPCA responders found animals living in filthy, overcrowded conditions.
 Dead animals were discovered on a daily basis.
 Some animals were emaciated and many were suffering from medical issues including parvovirus, distemper and untreated wounds.
 Some of the animals were suffering from such severe medical issues that humane euthanasia was necessary to prevent further suffering.
 Two of these euthanasia procedures were specifically requested by Bobbie Taylor on behalf of her pets, including an elderly dog suffering from advanced cancer.

-- The ASPCA has been providing medical attention and daily care for the animals in the weeks since the seizure, and has reunited a number of lost pets with their original owners, some of whom say they tried and failed to retrieve their animals from Lawrence County Animal Shelter in the past.
+- The ASPCA provided medical attention and daily care for the animals in the weeks since the seizure, and reunited a number of lost pets with their original owners, some of whom say they tried and failed to retrieve their animals from Lawrence County Animal Shelter in the past.

 - The ASPCA hosted a fee-waived adoption event in Moulton, Ala. on Saturday and Sunday, July 25 and 26, to help these animals – all of whom have been vaccinated and micro-chipped by the ASPCA – find loving homes.
 The ASPCA has a formal adoption process, developed by animal behaviorists and shelter experts, to help ensure that animals are going to safe and loving individuals.
 This process includes a detailed application form and mandatory meetings with adoption counselors to assess prospective owners’ home environments as well as their capability to care for an animal, including special needs a particular animal may have.